 MUFG adopted its current Corporate Vision in April 2012, and revised its Principles of Ethics and Conduct in December that year, with the aim of providing concrete standards for decision-making and conduct under that Vision.
 To ensure that our Vision and Principles are well known and understood among directors and employees throughout the group, we engage in discussions about required policies and measures and continue to implement a variety of efforts.

 MUFG also carries out regular compliance awareness surveys of group employees.
 The FY 2015 survey received responses from over 90,000 employees, and confirmed that there is still a high level of awareness regarding compliance.
 Individual group companies also grasp and analyze their own issues by raising their own questions, and take steps toward improvement.

-MUFG has established internal reporting system including an outside contact point to detect compliance incidents early so that it leads to the correction by taking self-cleansing action.
+MUFG has established Whistle-blower system including an outside contact point to detect compliance incidents early so that it leads to the correction by taking self-cleansing action.
 Furthermore, MUFG Compliance Helpline has been set by the holding company.
 It is intended to supplement the existing system of group companies and accessible for executives and employees of group companies.